-- Providing the homeless, hungry, victims of domestic violence, and those in crisis with short-term shelter, supportive services, counseling and other interventions that help move participants to permanent housing and independence. - Providing the support and services that older adults need to stay healthy and active in their own homes and communities. - Providing recovery assistance to victims of disaster. - Providing crisis intervention counseling and other supports to individuals and families in crisis. - Providing job training and access to tools and resources that help individuals maximize their career opportunities and maintain lifelong economic independence. - Providing opportunities for individuals to increase their financial literacy.
+- Providing the homeless, hungry, victims of domestic violence, and those in crisis with short-term shelter, supportive services, counseling and other interventions that help move participants to permanent housing and independence. - Providing the support needed to help marginalized populations move to economic independence. - Providing the support and services that older adults need to stay healthy and active in their own homes and communities. - Providing recovery assistance to victims of disaster. - Providing crisis intervention counseling and other supports to individuals and families in crisis. - Providing job training and access to tools and resources that help individuals maximize their career opportunities and maintain lifelong economic independence. - Providing opportunities for individuals to increase their financial literacy.